 At St Margaret Mary's we firmly believe in the early identification of children with SEND and focus upon the following four broad areas of need: Communication and Interaction; Cognition and Learning; Social, Emotional and Mental Health Difficulties; Sensory and Physical Needs.
-(As outlined in the Code of Practice); However, we give priority on assessing each child's individual needs rather than placing them into specific categories.
+(As outlined in the Code of Practice); However, we give priority on assessing each child's individual needs rather than placing them into specific categories as many children display needs across a range of categories.

-- The school has a clear training plan for all staff to improve the teaching and learning of all children, particularly those with SEND. (teachers and teaching assistants) This includes whole school training on SEND issues such as Quality First Teaching methods, ASD and communication, speech and language difficulties, and the categories of need outlined above. - Individual teachers and support staff attend training courses run by Catalyst, One Education and other outside agencies that are relevant to the needs of specific children in their class.
-In addition to this Specialist Provision from schools such as Camberwell Park, Rodney House, Lancasterian and the Grange provide outreach support for school staff.
+- The school has a clear training plan for all staff to improve the teaching and learning of all children, particularly those with SEND.
+This includes whole school training on SEND that enhances Quality First Teaching methods, ASD and communication, speech and language difficulties, and the categories of need outlined above. - Individual teachers and support staff attend training courses run by Catalyst, One Education, Healthy Schools and other outside agencies that are relevant to the needs of specific children in their class.
+In addition to this, Specialist Provision from schools such as Camberwell Park, Rodney House, Lancasterian and the Grange provide outreach support for school staff.
 Such professionals may work closely with individual teachers and advise them on strategies to use best to support the child's needs. - The SENCO contacts and liaises with outside agencies where necessary to support a child's individual needs.